paulocoehlo1992/DataVisualization/README.md

 ##Summary

-the visualization depicted the survival ratio  of passengers in titanic-crisis based on passenger class and gender.The percentage survival can be coputed by multiplying the proportion value to 100.the Survival ratio is defined as :
+the visualization depicted the survival ratio  of passengers in titanic-crisis based on passenger class and gender.The percentage survival can be coputed by multiplying the proportion value to 100.The Survival ratio is defined as :

-  ###survival ratio= (number of people survived ) / (number of people survived + number of people did not survive)
+survival ratio = (number of people survived ) / (number of people survived + number of people did not survive)

 ##Design
 I created new dataset from the titanic dataset by using pandas having features like survival rate, class etc.In the created dataset"survival_by_class.csv" ,the column named "Survival rate " represents the proportion of people who survived out of total people travelling in that class across gender.
 For example ,the proportion of 0.42 , represents the ratio of female passengers who survived in class 1, to the total number of female passengers travelling in passenger class 1.
 I used dimple.js to create this visualization.
 I tired variety of charts including line chart, scatterplot etc but none of them sufficiently represented the comparision aspect of the data being visually encoded.
 Bar chart in this case does the job  of capturing different aspects of data being encoded, fairly well.